gan-of-culture/anitor-stream/README.md

 Download the latest binary from the [releases page](https://github.com/gan-of-culture/anitor-stream/releases).

-Then move into the directory and make the script executable:
+Then move into the directory and make the binary executable:
 ```bash
 chmod +x anitor-stream
 ```